-Renewal of Exclusive Rights to Represent Pernod Ricard S.A.
-Brands in Canada
+Renewal of exclusive rights to represent Pernod Ricard S.A. brands in Canada

 On September 24, 2020, Corby renewed its exclusive right to represent PR's brands in Canada for a further five years and three months, effective July 1, 2021 until September 29, 2026, with a potential for automatic renewal for a further three years thereafter, subject to the achievement of certain performance criteria (the "2021 Agreement").
 The end of the term of the new Canadian representation agreement aligns with those of existing production and administrative services agreements between Corby and PR, which were renewed in 2016.
-The agreement secures for Corby the continuation of the Commission income revenue stream which generated \$34.8 million in gross Commissions in fiscal year 2022 (gross Commissions excludes the impact of the amortization of fees paid to PR on commencement of the previous representation agreement) through the representation of the premium international portfolio of PR.
-This income stream has grown at a 4% compound annual growth rate over the previous five years.
+The agreement secures for Corby the continuation of the Commission income revenue stream which generated \$34.8 million in gross Commissions in fiscal year 2022 (gross Commissions excludes the impact of the amortization of fees paid to PR on commencement of the previous representation agreement) through the representation of the previous five years.
 The Commission rate remains unchanged.

 On September 28, 2021, Corby paid an upfront fee of \$54.5 million as part of the 2021 Agreement.
-The upfront fee will be amortized on a straight-line basis over this initial term of the agreement, resulting in a \$10.4 million pre-tax charge to income on an annual basis starting July 1, 2021.
-Commissions earned through the 2021 Agreement will be reported net of amortization of the upfront fee.
+The up-front fee will be amortized on a straight-line basis over this initial term of the agreement resulting in a \$10.4 million pretax charge to income on an annual basis starting July 1, 2021.
+Commissions earned through the 2021 Agreement will be reported net of amortization of the up-front fee.